 Lower chance for heart disease and stroke because dairy foods are the number one source of saturated fat in the Western diet, which contributes to high cholesterol levels and cardiovascular disease.

-Lower risk of some types of cancer that are promoted by IGF-1 and the milk protein casein.
+Lower risk of some types of cancer (especially prostate) that are promoted when consuming too much dairy.

 Healthier hormone levels because you’re not consuming mammalian estrogen and progesterone from cows or sheep, especially if you increase your fiber content at the same time.